Anu-Oluwa-Po/Brain-Tumor-Classification/README.md

 # Brain Tumor Classifier 🧠🔬
 A Flask-based web app that predicts the presence and type of Brain Tumor using machine learning.
-Built with multiple Convolutional Neural Networks (CNNs) trained on medical imaging data and deployed on Render 🚀.
+Built with multiple Convolutional Neural Networks (CNNs) trained on medical imaging data🚀.

 ## 🚀 Features
 ✅ Classifies Brain Tumors from MRI images (e.g., Glioma, Meningioma, Pituitary, No Tumor)